UKSC/2025/0090

 Facts

-The Appellant (Skat) is the Danish tax administration.
-In previous legal proceedings (issued in 2018), it sued a number of defendants, on the basis that it had been induced by misrepresentations to pay out large sums of money by way of tax refunds to people who had no entitlement to them.
-The Respondent (EDFM) was one of the defendants in those proceedings.
-It was alleged that it had made the misrepresentations negligently, (but not fraudulently).
-Those claims were struck out by Andrew Baker J on the basis that they were precluded by a well-established principle that the English courts will not entertain a claim brought by a foreign state for the purpose of tax collection (referred to as the “revenue rule”).
-That ruling was successfully appealed, but not against the Respondent.
-In 2022, the Appellant issued a second claim against EDFM.
-That is the claim with which this appeal is concerned.
-This new claim is similar to the previous claim: it is also based on misrepresentations having been made to the Appellant and falsely inducing the payment of tax refunds.
-But now it is said that EDFM made those representations fraudulently, and not just negligently.
-In the High Court, EDFM applied to have the proceedings struck out on the basis that the doctrine of issue estoppel (a doctrine which prevents parties from relitigating disputes that have already been decided) barred Skat from bringing the claim.
-The High Court concluded that Skat was free to continue its claim.
-The Court of Appeal overturned that conclusion by a majority (Lord Justice Nugee partially dissenting), such that the claim would be struck out.
-Skat now appeals to the Supreme Court.
+The appellant (SKAT) is the Danish Customs and Tax Administration.
+In previous legal proceedings in 2018, SKAT sued a number of defendants, including the respondent (EDFM).
+SKAT claimed that the defendants had made misrepresentations which induced it to pay out large sums of money by way of tax refunds to people who had no entitlement to them.
+As regards EDFM, SKAT alleged that the misrepresentations had been made negligently, but not fraudulently.
+SKAT’s claims were struck out by the judge in the High Court, Andrew Baker J, on the basis that the claims were barred by the “Revenue Rule”.
+This is a well-established principle that the English courts will not entertain a claim brought by a foreign state for the purpose of tax collection.
+SKAT successfully appealed against that ruling against the other defendants, but the successful ground of appeal was not pursued against EDFM.
+In 2022, SKAT issued a second claim against EDFM, which is the claim with which this appeal is concerned.
+The 2022 claim is similar to the previous claim.
+SKAT allege that EDFM made misrepresentations which induced SKAT to paying out tax refunds which were not due.
+It is now alleged, however, that EDFM made those representations fraudulently, rather than negligently.
+In the High Court, EDFM applied to have the proceedings struck out.
+EDFM argued that the doctrine of issue estoppel barred SKAT from bringing the claim.
+Issue estoppel is a doctrine which prevents parties from relitigating disputes that have already been decided in previous litigation between the same parties.
+The High Court concluded that SKAT was not barred by issue estoppel and was free to continue its claim.
+The Court of Appeal overturned that conclusion by a majority (Lord Justice Nugee partially dissenting), such that the claim would be struck out on the basis of the issue estoppel.
+SKAT now appeals to the Supreme Court.
+The appeal concerns the scope of the doctrine of issue estoppel.

 Date of issue